GSA/notifications-api/README.md

 - A public-facing REST API for Notify, which teams can integrate with using [API clients built by UK](https://www.notifications.service.gov.uk/documentation)
 - An internal-only REST API built using Flask to manage services, users, templates, etc., which the [admin UI](http://github.com/18F/notifications-admin) talks to)
-- Asynchronous workers built using Celery to put things on queues and read them off to be processed, sent to providers, updated, etc
+- Asynchronous workers built using Celery to put things on queues and read them off to be processed, sent to providers, updated, etc.

 ## Local setup